TheAhmedSaeed/coe451-project/README.md

 # A client server tic tac toe game using python

+# What you need
+- The game is written in python so you need to install python3 to play the game
+- Both Server and client can be in the same machine so, no need to VMs

 # How to play
 1- cd to src  and run:  "python3 server.py" to start the server